Florida State beats Purdue in OT, wins Emerald Coast Classic

 NICEVILLE, Fla.
-(AP) — Trent Forrest scored 17 points to lead Florida State to a 63-60 overtime victory over Purdue in the Emerald Coast Classic championship game on Saturday night.
+(AP) — Florida State coach Leonard Hamilton’s penchant for using lots of players paid off with a huge trophy after defeating Purdue on Saturday night in the Emerald Coast Classic championship game.

+Trent Forrest scored 17 points to lead the Seminoles to the 63-60 overtime victory, but Hamilton was quick to point out that nine other players also scored.

+“We won by committee,” Hamilton said after receiving the trophy that, appropriately enough, includes an outline of the state of Florida.
+“Everybody who played I thought made contributions.”

 The Seminoles (7-1) outscored the Boilermakers 5-2 in the extra period by getting their points at the free-throw line including the final two with only one second left to play.